HoneyHoneyTeam/ESP32-Marauder-Double-Barrel-5G/README.md

 <br/>

-Also, we have aggregated the information between Double Barrel and its 5G counterpart for your reference.
+Here is the comparison between ESP32 Double Barrel and its 5G counterpart

 ![Alt text](Assets/images/In.Comparison.png)